 In the clinical summaries of these experiments, there seems to a consensus that cord blood helps the brain heal itself by reversing the four processes that initially damaged it.

-Researchers hypothesize that progenitor stem cells in cord blood are migrating to the penumbra area around the infarct where they are regenerating neural cells and helping partially damaged cells in penumbra to heal.
+Researchers hypothesize that progenitor stem cells in cord blood are migrating to the penumbra area around the infarct where they are regenerating neural cells and helping partially damaged neurons in penumbra to heal.
 Just as importantly, the newly generated cells are assuming some of the roles of the cells that were lost.
 This process is called neuroplasticity and demonstrates how flexible and adaptable the human brain can be as it heals itself.

 Restart the Neurotropic Effect

 Cord blood contains neurotrophic factors, plus stem cells which may also secrete neurotrophins.
-This neurotrophic influence provides a healthy broth of chemicals that help to heal damaged cells and support regenerating cells in the penumbra.
+This neurotrophic influence provides a healthy broth of chemicals that help to heal damaged neurons and support regenerating cells in the penumbra.

 Provide Immune Support

-Immunomodulators in cord blood migrate to the damaged area and protect new and partially damaged cells in the penumbra.
+Immunomodulators in cord blood migrate to the damaged area and protect new and partially damaged neurons in the penumbra.
 These newly generated cells can now form new cell networks with paracrine or, cell to cell signaling that promotes additional cell growth and activates the immune response link to protect the new cells.

 As you can see, cord blood seems to be nature’s way of healing the brain after a stroke.
 The results of a cord blood treatment for ischemic stroke take time, though a very few have had immediate improvements in symptoms.
 For most, symptom relief isn’t noticeable until the third month.
 And like any medical treatment, some individuals may not experience any therapeutic improvement.
 But the good news is that patients may now have a therapeutic recovery option for ischemic stroke that can have a positive long-term effect on their lives.